tabbled/tabbled/README.md

 ## ⭐ Features

 * Drag-and-drop Form Builder to configure user interface
-* Built-in data sources or connections to existing databases like PostgreSQL, MySQL, MongoDB, etc.
+* Built-in data sources and connections to existing databases like PostgreSQL, MySQL, MongoDB, etc.
 * Scripting - customize application anywhere with JavaScript
 * Functions - cloud functions to evaluating business logic
 * Permission - user access limitation for any data or element of interface